akiyamalab/cycpeptmp/README.md

 ## About open source
-- The paper of CycPeptMP is currently under review, and reviewers may also submit comments for revision, so I have not fully published my code and data (the bioRxiv preview version of the paper also did not show the GitHub link).
+- The paper of CycPeptMP is currently under review, since reviewers may also submit comments for revision, I have not fully published my code and data (the bioRxiv preview version of the paper also did not show the GitHub link).
 - The peer review process is expected to be completed by the end of July.